egad13/FRjs/.jsdoc/tutorials/02-fr-forms.md

 There are four custom dropdowns available in this module:

 1. **Eye Types** (`"fr-eyes"`): Auto-populates options for all of Flight Rising's eye types, ordered by increasing rarity.
-See {@tutorial eyeselect} for details.
+See {@tutorial 03-eyeselect} for details.
 1. **Colours** (`"fr-colours"`): Auto-populates options for all of Flight Rising's colours, in on-site colour wheel order.
 Options may optionally be styled with the same background colours they have on site.
-See {@tutorial colourselect} for details.
+See {@tutorial 04-colourselect} for details.
 1. **Breeds** (`"fr-breeds"`): Auto-populates options for all of Flight Rising's breeds, separated into Modern and Ancient `<optgroup>`s and ordered alphabetically.
-See {@tutorial breedselect} for details.
+See {@tutorial 05-breedselect} for details.
 1. **Genes** (`"fr-genes"`): Auto-populates options for all Flight Rising genes in a specific slot (primary/secondary/tertiary).
 Can be optionally restricted to show only genes available to a specific breed, or linked to a breed dropdown!
-See {@tutorial geneselect} for details.
+See {@tutorial 06-geneselect} for details.

 ## Usage